 If you keep these tips in mind, you’ll have a logo that deserves its own star on the walk of fame.

 In the world of fashion, many brands have come and gone.
-But these 14 brands have made a lasting impression — due to their iconic fashion logos, and the products themselves.
+But these 16 top fashion brand logos have made a lasting impression — due to their iconic fashion logos, and the products themselves.

-If you’re looking for some logo inspiration, these 14 iconic fashion logos are sure to get the wheels turning.
+If you’re looking for some logo inspiration, these 16 best fashion logos are sure to get the wheels turning.